Running Your School: Managing Enrollment

 Great question.
 My team works with private schools in 2 main capacities: an agency that builds and handles paid traffic campaigns to drive student inquiries and consultants who advise schools on how they can execute their paid traffic campaigns via a video teleconference call.

-There are technicalities around the ad buying process on mega platforms like Facebook and Google that would take a beginner at least 6 months to a year to get really good at it, and that is if they are afforded the time, space, and opportunities to do it full-time.
-In general, I would recommend that every school and business, for that matter, invest in developing such a talent in the long term, but work with an agency in the short term to bridge that gap.
+Ad buying on mega-platforms like Facebook and Google involves technicalities.
+A beginner would need at least six months to a year to become proficient, and that is if they are afforded the time, space, and opportunities to do it full-time.
+In general, I recommend that every school and business invest in developing such talent in the long term but work with an agency in the short term to bridge that gap.

-3. I have an admissions team which resists change and new ideas.
-How do I handle them in order to grow our enrollment?
+3. My admissions team resists change and new ideas.
+How do I handle them to grow our enrollment?

 This is another great question because I see this happening all the time.
-When I compare instances where this situation works out and other instances where it ends with an ugly scene, the key difference is whether the Head of School is one of the original champions of the initiative.
-These days, we won’t work with schools if the Head of School doesn’t give their stamp of approval and support from the beginning.
+When I compare instances where this situation works out and other instances where it ends with an ugly scene, the critical difference is whether the Head of School is one of the original champions of the initiative; these days, we won't work with schools if the Head of School doesn't give their stamp of approval and support from the beginning.

-If you’re caught in such a situation, a possible mediation tactic is for the Head of School to speak to everyone in the admissions and marketing team.
-Most people working in admissions only care about their KPI or Key Performance Indicators.
-But I have seen instances where the Head of School revealed just how dire the situation looks, shared their woes with the team, and you could instantly hear the difference in the admissions team’s response.
+If you're caught in such a situation, a possible mediation tactic is for the Head of School to speak to everyone in the admissions and marketing team.
+Most people working in admissions only care about their KPIs or Key Performance Indicators.
+But I have seen instances where the Head of School revealed just how dire the situation looks and shared their woes with the team, and you could instantly hear the difference in the admissions team's response.

-Not only do they realize this can potentially threaten their jobs, they also feel like they’re part of an important initiative because the Head of School confided in them.
+Not only do they realize this can potentially threaten their jobs, but they also feel like they're part of a critical initiative because the Head of School confided in them.

-4. Our immediate need is to have every seat filled when school opens.
+4. We need to have every seat filled when school opens.
 But I am concerned about how things will look in a year or two as a major employer is leaving our metro area next year.
 Can an enrollment professional help develop both short-term and long-term strategies for us?

-Yes, in this case, you definitely want to seek out a strategy consultant rather a marketing consultant.
-This is because the long-term strategy requires a consultant to do a deep dive into what’s happening on the ground as well as the plans and future expectations of the city.
+Yes, in this case, you definitely want to seek out a strategy consultant rather than a marketing consultant.
+A long-term strategy requires a consultant to do a deep dive into what's happening on the ground as well as the city's plans and future expectations.

-As mentioned earlier, it is really key to know exactly what the reason behind the decline in enrollment is.
+As mentioned earlier, it is vital to know precisely the reason behind the decline in enrollment.
 Marketing is not always the right solution.
 The opposite is also true.
-I have seen several private schools refuse to invest in marketing because they see it as a cost center.
-But this has changed with platforms like Facebook and Google.
-Marketing can drive real bottom-line business results.
-By the way, this was a true story which happened 2 years ago.
+Several private schools refuse to invest in marketing because they see it as a cost center.
+However, this has changed with platforms like Facebook and Google.
+Marketing can drive accurate bottom-line business results.
+By the way, this was a true story two years ago.
 Last year, they were sold to a larger chain.

 Questions?
 Contact us on Facebook. @privateschoolreview